loksland/nuttall.com.au/_source/_posts/2012-10-01-supergif-app.md

 vimeo_height: 1200
 ---

-**Cross platform app for building animated GIFs to enter a nation wide competition**
+**Cross platform app for building animated GIFs to enter a nationwide competition**

 Built in Adobe Air and outputted to Android, iOS and the web.
 Features animated GIF encoding and decoding, responsive UI for a variety of screen size and performance optimised graphics.